alienresident/compass-pattern-primer/README.md

 #### More scaffolding options.
 At the moment there's only one option to use my SMACSS scaffolding and a static html preview page.
 This works for some use cases but doesn't allow you to easily add patterns.

-I intend to allow an option the original patterns and `index.php` file from Jeremy Keith's [Pattern Primer](https://github.com/adactio/Pattern-Primer) repo.
+I intend to allow an option that includes the original patterns and `index.php` file from Jeremy Keith's [Pattern Primer](https://github.com/adactio/Pattern-Primer) repo.

 Another option could be to create a very basic scaffolding that doesn't use the SMACSS approach.
 So that you can use you own.

 **Requests?** let me [know](mailto:mark@alienresident.net)